 Chicken Thai Red Curry

-This is quite possibly one of the most simple takeaway dishes that can very easily be replicated in the comfort of your own kitchen… and faster than you could have it delivered!
+This is quite possibly one of the most simple takeout dishes that can very easily be replicated in the comfort of your own kitchen … and faster than you could have it delivered!
 This Chicken Thai Red Curry takes less than 20 minutes to cook and with simple ingredients and ease of preparation, you will want to make it again and again.
-I highly recommend the Thai red curry paste linked in the ingredients; the paste you choose matters and will make a big difference to the end result of your recipe.
-I love making my own marinades and sauces, but good quality curry pastes are inexpensive and are a great way to add depth of flavour to a meal quickly.
+I highly recommend the Thai red curry paste linked in the ingredients – the paste you choose matters and will make a big difference to the end result of your recipe.
+I love making my own marinades and sauces, but good-quality curry pastes are inexpensive and are a great way to add depth of flavour to a meal quickly.
 This meal can easily be made vegetarian by leaving out the chicken completely, or you can substitute it for firm tofu.
-The vegetables are also customisable; use any vegetables you like that are in season (although the combination of tender eggplant, green beans and bursting grape tomatoes is my absolute favourite!)
+The vegetables are also customisable; use any vegetables you like that are in season (although the combination of tender eggplant/aubergine, green beans and bursting grape tomatoes is my absolute favourite!).
 Serve over steamed rice for a quick and easy, comforting meal.

 Print